By Jules Finkelstein

 - reminding staff of the importance of occasional breaks and taking a lunch break every day

 - low-cost pedometers to help employees develop an awareness of their own activity levels

 - voluntary team workouts after-hours or during breaks in the workday

 - a lending library of fitness resources and nutrition/recipe books

 Wellness Activities Can Be Fun

 There are fun ways to incorporate wellness into the workplace.
-Delia Jones, author of another article in this issue of Risk Management Essentials, told us about simple activities she helped to implement in the workplace.
+Delia Jones, the author of another article in this issue of Risk Management Essentials, told us about simple activities she helped to implement in the workplace.
 One of these was Salad Club, a casual group that met once a week for lunch.
-Club members signed up to bring at least one salad ingredient that day, and would gather together and build their individual salads with the shared ingredients.
+Club members signed up to bring at least one salad ingredient that day and would gather together and build their individual salads with the shared ingredients.
 The diversity in preferences among the group made for interesting and unique combinations.

 Another easy workplace activity was a daily walk referred to as Stair Club, where a group of employees congregated in the office stairwell at 11 AM and 3 PM every day and walked up and then down all 10 flights of stairs in the building.
 Employees of all fitness levels were encouraged to walk as many flights as they felt comfortable doing and at always their own pace.
 Depending on how your office space is configured, the activity could translate to many formats — including outdoor walks.